scalamill2/blog/_posts/2018-09-18-the-shiney-new-microservices-framework-lagom.markdown

 {% endhighlight %}

 Now create a UserPersistenceEntity which manages the data of users.
+We can think of a persistent entity as an actor to which we send command and then it persist those event into database.
+We are using cassandra in our case.
+This is the place where an entity's state is managed by events and this is called event sourcing.

 {% highlight scala%}
 package com.scalamill.persistence